Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 </p>

 ## 3) Data Cleaning
-To ensure data accuracy and consistency, I performed the following tasks for cleaning:
+To ensure data accuracy and consistency, the following cleaning tasks were done:
 - Removing missing values (which less than 1% of total data set).
 - Removing duplicate entries to prevent redundancy in the dataset.
 - Convert the submission time to datetime format.